-Successful traders become successful by developing positive habits that support their trading.
+Successful traders become successful by developing positive habits through habit change that support their trading.
 One fundamental habit of many successful traders is “doing the numbers” each and every night.

 It’s not enough just to look at charts.
 Writing down the important data of the markets you follow pays many trading dividends.
 We’ll look first at the kinds of data you should write down and then we’ll discuss some of the advantageous benefits you can derive by doing the numbers.

 Key market data would include such things as:

 The High, Low and Close of the markets you follow

 Important price levels of support and resistance such as swing highs and swing lows.
 Market Profile traders would want to track the Value Area High and Low, along with the Point of Control.

 The values of the primary indicators you follow.
 These would include mathematical indicators such as a moving average, the MACD, or RSI.
 If you trade the US equities or financial indices such as the Dow or S&P e-minis, you might also want to note market internal indicators such as market breadth, NYSE Ticks, or VIX.